Zdeněk Chovanec: 2021

 Chovanec started 2021 stepping up to the F3 Asian Championship for the first round of the season with BlackArts Racing, and scored points in only his third race.
 He later signed with Double R Racing to compete in the Euroformula Open Championship.
 After five rounds in which he generally was a backmarker, he moved to Charouz Racing System to take part in the remaining five events of the 2021 FIA F3 season, replacing Reshad de Gerus.
 He achieved a best finish of 20th twice and finished second last in the championship.

 2022

 In 2022, Chovanec drove for MM International Motorsport in BOSS GP.
 Chovanec also drove for Charouz Racing System in his return to the 2022 FIA F3 season in Silverstone, replacing Lirim Zendeli.
 He was retained at Spielberg, where in the feature race he was involved in an accident with teammate Francesco Pizzi, as the Italian spun Chovanec out of the race.
 However, for the Budapest round, Chovanec was replaced by Christian Mansell.
 Chovanec ended the season 40th and last in the standings with no points.

 Sportscar career

+2023 season

 The 2023 season would see Chovanec making a move to sportscar racing, driving a Mercedes-AMG GT3 Evo for the GetSpeed Performance alongside Lance Bergstein and Aaron Walker in the Silver Cup class of the GT World Challenge Europe Endurance Cup.
+However, he withdrew from the season before the opening round.